Stable invariance of the restricted Lie algebra structure of Hochschild cohomology: Abstract

 \section{Abstract}

 We show that the restricted Lie algebra structure on Hochschild cohomology is invariant under stable equivalences of Morita type between self-injective algebras.
-Thereby we obtain a number of positive characteristic stable invariants, such as the $p$-toral rank of ${\rm HH}^1(A,A)$.
-We also prove a more general result concerning Iwanaga Gorenstein algebras, using a more general notion of stable equivalences of Morita type.
-We provide several applications to commutative algebra and modular representation theory.
-The proof exploits in an essential way the $B_\infty$-structure of the Hochschild cochain complex.
+Thereby we obtain a number of positive characteristic stable invariants, such as the $p$-toral rank of $\mathrm{HH}^1(A,A)$.
+We also prove a more general result concerning Iwanaga-Gorenstein algebras, using a more general notion of stable equivalences of Morita type.
+Several applications are given to commutative algebra and modular representation theory.

-In the appendix we explain how the well-definedness of the $p$-power operation on Hochschild cohomology follows from some (originally topological) results of May and Cohen, and (on the algebraic side) Turchin.
-We give complete proofs, using the language of operads.
+These results are proven by first establishing the stable invariance of the $B_\infty$-structure of the Hochschild cochain complex.
+In the appendix we explain how the $p$-power operation on Hochschild cohomology can be seen as an artifact of this $B_\infty$-structure.
+In particular, we establish well-definedness of the $p$-power operation, following some---originally topological---methods due to May, Cohen and Turchin, using the language of operads.

 It is a central theme in representation theory to understand what structure possessed by a finite dimensional associative algebra is shared by algebras with equivalent module categories, or derived categories, or stable module categories.

-Stable equivalences are both more frequent and less understood than derived equivalences.
-A famous illustration of this is the Auslander-Reiten conjecture: \emph{the number of isomorphism classes of non-projective simple modules is invariant under stable equivalences}.
-For this reason it is desirable to have as many invariants under stable equivalence as possible.
-Hochschild cohomology is an import source of examples.
-In fact, Liu, Zhou and Zimmermann have rephrased the Auslander-Reiten conjecture (for symmetric algebras with no semisimple summands) in terms of the dimension of the projective center in Hochschild cohomology \cite{LZZ}.
+Stable equivalences are both more frequent and less understood than derived equivalences, and for this reason it is desirable to have as many invariants under stable equivalence as possible.

-To better understand stable equivalences, Brou\'e introduced stable equivalences of Morita type in \cite{B}, and Keller and Vossieck \cite{KV} and Rickard \cite{Ri} proved that derived equivalences give rise to stable equivalences of Morita type for self-injective algebras.